7 Tax Time Tips

 - Various income and interest statements from your bank or brokerage.
 Ensure you have a statement for each account.

 - Bank account number: If you’d like your refund deposited into your account, you’ll need your account number and routing number.
 This information can be found at the bottom of your checks.

-- Review all the forms and information.
+Be sure to review all the forms and information.
 Is everything accurate?
 It’s not unusual to find a mistake or two.
-Take the time to perform a thorough examination.
+Take the time to review all documents with a fine-tooth comb!

 2. Collect all paid receipts

 - Collect any work-related receipts for anything you purchased for your job and didn’t receive reimbursement.
 If you are self-employed, the list of qualifying items is likely to be much longer.
 Computers, furniture, marketing expenses, and utilities are all viable deductions for the self-employed.
 Using a Profit & Loss (Income) statement during the year is a great way to keep it all organized.
 Bonus: you can track your monthly cash flow at any point and adjust your goals as necessary.